-- 3 If applicable, disconnect the cables from the expansion card. - 4 If you are removing the card permanently, install a filler bracket in the empty expansion card slot. - NOTE: Install a filler bracket over an empty expansion card slot to maintain Federal Communications Commission (FCC) certification of the system.
+- 3. If applicable, disconnect the cables from the expansion card. - 4.
+If you are removing the card permanently, install a filler bracket in the empty expansion card slot. - (FCC) certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.